yerzhantemirali/Insta_Info_Retr/README.md

 ```
 model = OllamaLLM(model="Your_Model_Name_Here")
 ```
-- Run the follwoing command in you terminal:
+- Run the following command in your terminal:
 ```
 ollama run <put_LLM_name_you_downloaded>
 ```